 Because the boat tours in Bacalar are so cheap, it doesn’t take much to give your driver a generous tip.
 But instead of silently handing over the tip at the end of your tour, try bringing it up casually in conversation.
 Chances are good that they’ll go above and beyond to deliver you a superb experience.

-Tip #5: Put Sunscreen on After Getting in the Water
+Tip #5: Put Sunscreen on After You Swim

 You probably chose to visit the Yucatan partly to get some sun, and you likely packed a big bottle of sunscreen in your suitcase.
 However, you’re not allowed to enter the Bacalar Lagoon with sunblock on.